dan-smith-tech/shelf/README.md

 </div>
 ```

 If you make this change, you will also need to update the 'grid-rows' CSS class (found in the 'main.css' file) in order to structure the rows in each column correctly.
-All you have to do for this to work is add '6.5rem' (or, wahtever height you have set your link elements to be - if you changed them) before the value already set for 'grid-template-rows'.
+All you have to do for this to work is add '6.5rem' (or, whatever height you have set your link elements to be - if you changed them) before the value already set for 'grid-template-rows'.

 This means, if you have your link elements set to auto size (this is the default setting), your updated property value should look like the following.